brson/rust-contract-comparison/blog/dfinity.md

 We notice one other problem with the banner: it is not colored correctly on this terminal.
+Here's a screenshot:

 ![dfx banner](images/dfx-new-sth.png)

-I've seen this banner in a 256 color terminal and it is properly colored with a gradient.
+I've seen this banner in a 256 color terminal and it is properly colored with a gradient:

 ![dfx banner](images/dfx-correct-black.png)

+That's actually really cool,
+but I still don't want to see it more than once.
+Show this after installing `dfx` and be done with it.

 I wonder if `dfx` is one of the tools with code available under the GitHub org,